-College Prep: UC/CSU elective ("g") requirement Description: Introduction of patterns and processes that have shaped human understanding, use and alteration of the earth's surface.
-Students employ spatial concepts and landscape analysis to examine human social organization and its environmental consequences.
-Students also learn about methods and tools geographers use in their science and practice.
+College Prep: UC/CSU elective ("A") requirement

+Description: Introduction of patterns and processes that have shaped human understanding, use and alteration of the Students employ spatial concepts and earth's surface. landscape analysis to examine human social organization and its Students also learn about environmental consequences. methods and tools geographers use in their science and practice.
 This course will prepare students to take the AP Exam in May.

-P-World History
+P-World History Course #5240